nikhil-thampi/Copilot_Breakout_session/README.md

 ### Exercise 4

-3. Create a new C++ workspace, which will call an API from US National Weather Service to get the current temperature for a specific zipcode or city.
+3. Create a new C++ or Python workspace, which will call an API from the US National Weather Service to get the current temperature for a specific zipcode or city.
 The code should evaluate the temperature and identify the corresponding climate for that region.

 > [!NOTE]